smithblack-0/WorkflowForge/docs/ZCP/ZCP.md

 SZCP serves as the **serialization boundary**, enabling "compile locally, execute remotely" workflows by containing fully resolved text content that can be transmitted over networks.

+**CRITICAL NOTES** the zcp methods perform the lowering on themselves.
 ## Node Specifications

 ### General Node Properties